 Can you do it with WooBuilder?

-Yes, you could quite easily create this type of product page but you wouldn’t be able to template it for multiple products due to the background image issue described above.
+Yes, you could quite easily create this type of product page and it’s now template-able thanks to recent updates to the plugin.

 - Full width carousel of product images

 - Product details separated